jonnymuir/jonnymoo.github.io/_posts/2022-05-01-Five-percent.md

 Why might it happen?
 - Disconnected people and work
-- Good intentioned, but poorly directed leadership (asking the wrong think of people)
+- Good intentioned, but poorly directed leadership
+  - Asking the wrong thing of people
+  - Ineffective support systems

 Pitfalls:
 - Mistaking lack of direct industry as lack of value.
 Think about knowledge work and negative capability.